 The largest sector – custom forging – accounts for over $6 billion dollars in sales annually.
 These custom forgings are produced by about 250 forging companies in approximately 300 plants across the U.S., Canada and Mexico.

+Although the styles and drive systems vary widely, a forging can be produced on many different pieces of equipment.
 Hammers with a driving force of up to 50,000 pounds, pound the metal into shape with controlled high pressure impact blows.

+Presses with a driving force of up to 50,000 tons, squeeze the metal into shape vertically with controlled high pressure.
+Upsetters are basically forging presses used horizontally for a forging process known as “upsetting”.
 Ring Rollers turn a hollow round piece of metal under extreme pressure against a rotating roll, thereby squeezing out a one-piece ring (with no welding required).